How is Insurance Buy Back Value Calculated?

 Quite often, cars that have been written off by insurers as a total loss still have some use.
 In many cases, they can be repaired or sold as salvage, meaning the parts can be used to repair other vehicles.

-Can I buy back my car from insurance?
+How do I buy back my car from my insurers?

-If your insurer has deemed your car a write-off, whether for accident damage or significant mechanical issues, you can buy the car back from them if you wish to do so.
-If you wish to buy your car back from your insurers, then you should make them aware as soon as possible.
+If you decide to buy your car back from your insurer, then you should make your insurers aware as soon as possible.
 Be aware that there may be more damage than first meets the eye and that a previously written off car can be incredibly difficult to sell on.

 How does insurance buy back work?